Trainzack/GECLY-/README.md

 # GECLY-

-This is Gavin's test branch.
-Ignore for now.
+This is the master branch.
+Please do not commit anything to this without a pull request.